Ayeko Farm Events

 Desis on the Land

 If you identify as Desi/South Asian/South Asian-American and are passionate about the connections between land, cultural traditions, and justice, come join us for this weekend gathering.
 Come ready to build community, get your hands dirty, stretch your mind, and continue building our collective power for positive change!
-Stay tuned for more details.
+Registration opening soon.

 Ayeko envisions…

-We plan to use this space for projects such as an outdoor school for BIPOC children, a BIPOC artist in residence program, healing retreats to reclaim our cultural healing traditions, intergenerational programming to uplift our elders, and will find creative ways to get produce to families who need it.
+We plan to use this space for projects such as an outdoor school for children, an artist in residence program, healing retreats to reclaim our cultural healing traditions, intergenerational programming to uplift our elders, and will find creative ways to get produce to families who need it.